wireapp/wire-server-deploy/ansible/README.md

    the [docs in the terraform folder](../terraform/README.md) for details about how to run this.
 1. Ensure all required variables are set in `$ENV_DIR/inventory.yml`
-1. Running `make bootstrap ENV=$ENV` from this directory will bootstrap the environment.
+1. Running `make bootstrap` from this directory will bootstrap the environment.